 The throttle slide with cutaway and jet-needle is active from 20% to 80% of throttle opening.

 The main jet controls the fuel flow between 80% and full open throttle.
 At 75% and above throttle opening, the jet-needle on the throttle slide is almost out of the needle jet and the flow of gasoline is controlled or regulated by the orifice (hole) in the main jet.
-Higher the main jet orifice size, richer is the mixture.
+The larger the main jet size, the richer the mixture.

-Choke: When you operate the choke on your motorcycle, it chokes or closes the air inlet of the carburetor venturi and supplies a rich air-gasoline mixture for easy starting.
+When you operate the choke on your motorcycle, it chokes or closes the air inlet of the carburetor venturi and supplies a richer air-gasoline mixture for easier starting.

 Opening the carburetor and reassembling or replacing components like jet-needle or jet tubes may appear easy and simple.

-However, wrong assembly or assembling with not recommended jet-needle or jet tubes will result in a malfunction of the motorcycle carburetor and may lead to serious accidents.
+However, wrong assembly or assembling with the wrong jet-needle or jet tubes will result in a malfunction of the motorcycle carburetor and may lead to more problems.

-Please do not attempt to open the carburetor unless you have previous experience.
+Do not attempt to open the carburetor unless you have previous experience and understand the process.
 It is always good to consult your authorized service mechanic.

 Always read your user manual supplied by the manufacturer and follow the guidelines strictly.

-Before doubting your motorcycle carburetor for any issues, check the following points and make sure they are satisfied.
+Before inspecting your motorcycle carburetor for any issues, check the following points and make sure they are satisfied.

-- Ensure Working of the spark plug and magneto of your motorcycle engine; throttle grip and throttle cable.
+- Ensure the spark plug and magneto of your motorcycle engine are working.

-If the problem persists, check the carburetor bowl and float assembly with the help of your authorized mechanic.
+If the problem persists, check the carburetor bowl and float assembly.

 Please go through the user manual of your motorcycle carburetor and operate the screws as per the user manual instructions.
 It is a good practice to listen to your engine sound to judge the correctness of screw adjustment.